cs673team1/cs673team1_fe/README.md

-# Application Overview
+# Core Communication Collaboration Portal (C3PO) Overview

 #### Summary:
 This document contains information on the C3PO application.
-3CPO is a generic project management and communication application that supports multiple users via remote login to a central server.
-The application handles both project requirements and reported bugs, provides scheduling assitance for the latter into sprints, and allows users to communicate in real time using a chat feature.
+3CPO is a generic project management and communication application that supports multiple users via a central server.
+The application handles both project requirements and bugs, provides scheduling assistance by way of sprints, and allows users to communicate in real time using a chat feature.

 #### Contents:
 This document is divided into two major sections; User Guide and Development Guide.
 The User Guide contains user